 South India is a stunningly beautiful place of pristine white beaches, palm trees, and landscapes abounding with colorful temples.
 This is a gentle land and a place to be treasured.
 As such, it is one of our favorite Indian destinations.
 In this spectacular region, however, live many whose quality of life could be greatly improved.
 Destination Himalaya is actively supporting four school projects in the Kumarakom and Marari areas in the South Indian state of Kerala.

-Since 2005 Destination Himalaya, with our friends at the Grace Family Foundation, has supported a small rural elementary school in Kummanam, Kerala, by establishing a “Nutritious Lunch” program.
-Prior to our involvement, the schoolchildren had a very poor diet, consisting primarily of gruel.
+In 2005 Destination Himalaya established its "Giving back" program in South India.
+With our friends at the Grace Family Foundation, DH started by supporting a small rural elementary school in Kummanam, Kerala, by establishing a “Nutritious Lunch” program.
+Prior to our involvement, the schoolchildren had a very poor diet, consisting primarily of rice and little bit of dal (lentils).
 In addition, school enrollment was low, as families could not afford to send their children to school.
-Funded by The Grace Family Foundation and under Destination Himalaya Staff supervision, the PTA association now provides meals for the children.
-By the end of 2008, approximately 70,000 lunches had been served.
+Funded by The Grace Family Foundation and under Destination Himalaya Staff supervision, the PTA association now provides healthy meals for the children.
+By the end of 2011, approximately 144,000 lunches had have been served at this ONE school.
 A side benefit to the initiative was a 38% increase in enrollment.

-Based on the success this program we now support three other schools in Kerala.
-The Kareemadom Welfare Primary School in Kottayam, Kerala, is in a remote location and schoolchildren currently walk over an hour each way to school.
-The school can be accessed more quickly by boat, so the Grace Family Foundation, with supervision provided by Destination Himalaya, is funding the local construction of a “boat bus" for the students.
-In addition, Destination Himalaya has funded the retrofit of two bridges making it safer for the children who continue to walk to school.
+Based on the success this program we now in the process of setting up similar "Nutritious Lunch" program in two other schools in Kerala.
+The Kareemadom Welfare Primary School in Kottayam, Kerala, is in a remote location and schoolchildren currently walk over an hour each way dilapidated bridges.
+In addition to starting the lunch program at this school, Destination Himalaya has also funded the retrofit of the bridges leading to the school, making it safer for the children who walk to school.

-The Mararikulam Lower Primary School, in the Marari Beach area, had no desks and chairs for the students.
-In January 2009, Destination Himalaya provided funds and supervision for local carpenters to build desks and benches for the entire school.
+The Mararikulam Lower Primary School, in the Marari Beach area, had no desks, chairs (or other furniture) for the students.
+Here Destination Himalaya funded and provided supervision for local carpenters to build desks and benches for the entire school.
+In addition DH clients funded bookshelves for the entire school.

 NORTH INDIA